Engaging the Senses - How to Create the Perfect Patio

 - Rain Chains: You can hang a series of rain chains in a row to create a curtain around your patio and engage with another sense: sound.
 According to Rain Chains online, “Rain chains drain water to the ground from your gutter like a waterfall, they are beautiful and sound great!
 Rain chains make a terrific and unique gift - every home is improved by these elegant outdoor accessories.”

 - Privacy Screens: If rain chains aren’t your style (and because we don’t get that much rain), you can create a privacy screen with old doors or a fence around the area you want to be visually protected.
 You can also make a screen with bamboo sticks for a unique look.
+You can also create privacy with decorative screens.

 - Trellis: To add even more beauty to your patio, consider a trellis and your favorite vine.
 Some of our favorites include: Asian Jasmine, Creeping Fig and Pink Trumpet Vine.